What’s New with the California Nursing Licensure Process

 “They are getting a little bit of criticism that it’s hard to get through, and some of the licensure applications take a little bit too long,” he said.

-As Brogan noted, California is a very popular place to live, and many nurses seek to work there.
+As Brogan noted, California is a trendy place to live, and many nurses seek to work there.
 California has a substantial number of temporary nurses who come in and out.

 According to the National Council of State Boards of Nursing (NCSBN), California does not currently have any pending legislation for joining the eNLC.